pmq20/node-packer/node/doc/api/fs.md

 then the file descriptor won't be closed, even if there's an error.
 It is the application's responsibility to close it and make sure there's no file descriptor leak.

+By default, the stream will not emit a `'close'` event after it has been destroyed.
+This is the opposite of the default for other `Writable` streams.
+Set the `emitClose` option to `true` to change this behavior.

 Like [`ReadStream`][], if `fd` is specified, [`WriteStream`][] will ignore the `path` argument and will use the specified file descriptor.
 This means that no